Erizur/FNF-EmptyChartGen/README.md

 Simple empty chart generator I made for FNF.
 You need atleast Python 3.6 to run this tool.

-The instructions are in the file.
+The instructions are shown when running the app.